Anthology of Rural Life

 In this context, the photography produced transcends its role as documentation and becomes an active method of inquiry, allowing researchers and the public to engage with the lived realities of rural communities while also reflecting on the broader sociopolitical forces at play.
 By framing rural Europe in this way, A.R.L can critically contribute to discourses on rural identity, belonging, and resilience in the face of contemporary challenges.

-The ARL project has evolved an extensive multi-disciplinary approach – the project uses social, cultural, and ethnographic analysis to explore narratives within contemporary rural life.
-The project has involved the participation of experts on rural economies, regional governance, social scientists as well as writers on art and photography.
-The ambition of the project is of note due to its capacity to find a place within a breadth of contexts (academic symposiums, public exhibition, historical and social archives).
-It is this diversity in output that allows the project to be disseminated to a wide audience.
+The project has involves and welcomes the participation of experts on rural economies, regional governance, social scientists as well as writers on art and photography.
+ARL aims to find a place within a breadth of contexts (academic symposiums, public exhibition, historical and social archives), along with a diversity in output that allows the project to be disseminated to a wide audience.

 Most recently the project was commissioned to produce a new study of the Lizard Peninsula by Kestle Barton Gallery, which in turn forms part of an ongoing relationship with Kresen Kernow (the collection of Archives in Cornwall) who hold the A.R.L archive.